luijkr/blog/_drafts/data-anonymization-databricks-revamped.md

 For this example pipeline, we will generate synthetic data using [Faker](https://faker.readthedocs.io/en/master/){:target="_blank"}.
 The data consists of hospital visits by patients.
 Each visit is associated with a patient, a hospital, and a doctor.
 It consists of a few tables that are structured using a [star schema](https://www.databricks.com/glossary/star-schema){:target="_blank"}.

-- `fact_visits`: All visits to hospitals by the patients.
+- `fact_visits`: All visits to hospitals by patients.
 - `dim_patients`: Patient data, such as patient name and date of birth.
 - `dim_hospitals`: Hospital contact information, such as address.
-- `dim_doctors`: Information about the doctors, such as specialization.
+- `dim_doctors`: Information about the doctors, such as their specialization.

 Visually, we can represent the tables as follows.